From August 27 to September 24, the Romanian capital Bucharest will play host to one of Europe’s most celebrated classical music festivals.

-This year’s festival is the biggest ever, and while as usual centered on Bucharest will feature parallel concerts around Romania, in Cluj, Sibiu, Iași, Ploiești and Târgoviște.
+This year’s festival is the biggest ever, and while as usual centered on the Romanian capital Bucharest it will feature parallel concerts and recitals held all over Romania, in Cluj, Iași, Timișoara, Sibiu, Bacău, and Lugoj.

-George Enescu—known in France, where he lived and worked for much of his life – as Georges Enesco— was born in 1881, in Liveni, near Botoșani in northeastern Romania.
+George Enescu—known in France, where he lived and worked for much of his life, as Georges Enesco— was born in 1881, in Liveni, near Botoșani in northeastern Romania.
 A child prodigy, Enescu created his first musical composition at the age of five, shortly after which he was admitted to the Vienna Conservatory, where he studied with—amongst others—Joseph Hellmesberger Jr, Robert Fuchs and Sigismund Bachrich.

 It was while he was in Paris that he wrote his two Romanian Rhapsodies (1901–2), heavily influenced by Romanian folk music.
 His other major work, the opera Oedip, was not written until 1936.
 He also wrote five symphonies (two of them unfinished), the symphonic poem Vox Maris, and a series of chamber music.